-Opportunity's route to Endeavour Crater Inside the Endurance crater, Opportunity found tiny spherules, dubbed "blueberries", which contain a large proportion of the iron mineral haematite.
+Opportunity's route to Endeavour Crater The University of Sydney

+Inside the Endurance crater, Opportunity found tiny spherules, dubbed "blueberries", which contain a large proportion of the iron mineral haematite.
 They appear to have formed in liquid water.

 Tlny spherules of haematite, shown in close-up (right).